Frequently Asked Questions

 There are four costs associated with joining our pack:

 c.
-Uniform (Costs vary, but approx. $99 for full uniform)
+Uniform (Costs vary, but approx. $99 for a full uniform)

 d.
 Optional Events (Costs Vary)